westlake-repl/MicroLens/README.md

 # Kind Reminder

 Note that you should not perform secondary processing on the dataset provided in this paper and offer a new download.
-If you need to do so, we encourage you to open source only the code for data processing and cite our work for downloading and local processing.
+If you need to do so, we encourage you to open source only the code for data processing and cite our work for data downloading and local processing.

 # News
 #### The laboratory is hiring research assistants, interns, doctoral students, and postdoctoral researchers.
 Please contact the corresponding author for details.